exercism/v3/languages/clojure/exercises/concept/lists/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the idea of the Concept of `list` in [Clojure](https://clojure.org/reference/data_structures#Lists).
+The goal of this exercise is to introduce the student to [Lists in Clojure](https://clojure.org/reference/data_structures#Lists).

 ## Learning objectives

 - Know of the existence of the `list` type.
-- Know the difference between quoting and evaluation.
+- Understand the difference between quoting and evaluation.
-- basic functions of `list` like creating a list or adding or counting items to a list.
+- Use basic functions related to Lists.
+  - `cons`
+  - `first`
+  - `rest`
+  - `count`

 ## Out of scope

-- More basic functions like querying/removing items or /sorting list etc.
+- Other basic functions like querying/removing items or /sorting list etc.
 - Operate between lists like adding another list to a list.
 - Iterate a list of items.
 - Memory and performance characteristics.